-The Corporation is obligated to make option payments on mineral claims comprising the Cinnabar prospect, which is part of the Project, in order to maintain an option to purchase to obtain title to these claims.
-As at September 30, 2019, the remaining option payments due on the Cinnabar property are \$120,000, which will be paid over the next three years.
+The Corporation is obligated to make option payments on mineral claims comprising the Cinnabar prospect in order to maintain an option to purchase to obtain title to these claims.
+As at March 31, 2020, the remaining option payments due on the Cinnabar property are \$80,000, which will be paid over the next two years.
 The agreement includes an option to extend up to 20 years.